Guide to Hertz Gold Plus Rewards Two-Pronged Points Expiration Policy Guide to Hertz Gold Plus Rewards Two-Pronged Points Expiration Policy

 Hertz is one of the major global players in the car rental market.
 The company operates in a massive 160 countries worldwide.
 In addition to Hertz, the parent company also operates other car hire subsidiaries, Thrifty, Dollar, and Firefly.

 The Hertz Gold Plus Rewards program is Hertz’s loyalty program.
 Similar to most programs, you earn points and redeem them for free rentals.
-However, the points expiration policy has undergone many changes in the last few years — with the most recent happening in mid-July 2024.
+However, when it comes to points expiration, Hertz points expire according to a two-pronged expiration policy.
+Here is all you need to know.

 Do Hertz Points Expire?